Illinois State University: Student organizations

-Illinois State is home to over 400 registered student organizations or "RSOs".
-These organizations can range from intramural sports to branches of nationally recognized student organizations.
-Every year RSOs are able to advertise themselves to students during Festival ISU where RSOs can reserve a booth on the quad where they can meet passing students looking to join an organization.

-Illinois State University also boasts one of the largest student spirit organizations in the United States, RED ALERT.
-This registered student organization has over 4,100 members, roughly one fourth of the student body.
-The group was founded in 2006 to promote student involvement in university athletics and has grown exponentially.
+Illinois State University's student spirit organization, RED ALERT, has over 4,100 members, roughly one-fourth of the student body.
+The group was founded in 2006 to promote student involvement in university athletics.

-ISU is also the home of the Gamma Phi Circus, the oldest collegiate circus in the world, founded in 1929.
+ISU is the home of the Gamma Phi Circus, the oldest collegiate circus in the world, founded in 1929.
 It is one of two collegiate circuses in the US; the other is run by Florida State University.

-The Student Government Association at Illinois State University is a unique governing body for the ISU Student Body.
-It is unique in that it sends 21 voting student members to serve on the Academic Senate which is composed of student, faculty, staff, and administrators.
-This place in the shared governance of the university is rare among universities giving ISU Students a major voice on campus.